AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Most People Recover

-The company claims that first-time offenders can save $442 each year, or about $36 each month.
 Take note that this opportunity is not available to second and subsequent DUI offenders.

 Valet Rental

-Research finds that DUI arrests occur more frequently in rural areas, where people rely on their cars to get around, compared to urban areas.8 If you need a car on a daily basis, purchasing rental coverage is a good idea.
+Research finds that DUI arrests occur more frequently in rural areas, where people rely on their cars to get around, compared to urban areas.5 If you need a car on a daily basis, purchasing rental coverage is a good idea.

 National General’s offering stands out because it offers valet service as part of its rental reimbursement coverage.
 After you file a claim, the company will send someone to pick up your damaged car and drop off a rental.
 Once your car is repaired, a representative will bring it back to you and return the rental car.